-The Harvard paper goes on to explain that aging physiological changes — slower reflexes, muscle loss, fat gain, and heart capacity — happens even to healthy men and is more extreme for those with medical problems.
+The Harvard paper goes on to explain that aging physiological changes — slower reflexes, muscle loss, fat gain, and heart capacity — happen even to healthy men and are more extreme for those with medical problems.
 “No man can stop the clock, but every man can slow its tick,” it reads.

 Muhr, Langer, and a dozen fitness companies investing more research and development into low-impact machines suggest this type of cross-training is the most effective tool for slowing that tick.